bisq-network/bisq-website/community.md

 # Community
 {: .mb-5}

-### Join us in our community and help build the next generation of cryptocurrency exchanges.
-No middle man, decentralized organization model TK copy to inpire people to join and contribute.
+### Join our community and help build the next generation of cryptocurrency exchanges.
 {: .mt-5 .col-sm-12 .col-md-10 .pl-0}